BerkeleyAutomation/CloudRobotics_tutorial/README.md

 In this terminal, we launch a server node on the cloud which subscribes to images of the physical robot, loads a SAM model (in this case, we are using the smallest one: "vit_b"), generates masks from the image and then publishes the generated masks.
 We let it to run by **opening up a new terminal**, and proceed to **PART 4**.

-## PART 4: CLOUDGRIPPER
+## PART 4: CloudGripper
-We integrate FogROS2 with [cloudgripper](https://cloudgripper.org/).
+We integrate FogROS2 with [CloudGripper](https://cloudgripper.org/).
 To interact with the robot, you need to sign up for the robot and you will be assigned with a robot ID and a robot access API token.

 9. Start launch files